MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomSounds.md

 You can either record a sound using your audio software, or use the software to open a sound that has been saved to your computer.
 Once your file is open in the audio software, it needs to be exported as a .OGG file.
 This can be done in Audacity by navigating to **File > Export > Export as OGG**.

-For this tutorial, we’ll export a custom sound file with the name `chestopen.ogg` (you’ll see why, later).
+For this tutorial, we'll export a custom sound file with the name `chestopen.ogg` (you'll see why, later).

 If you'd like an example sound file to use, download [this sample .OGG file](https://github.com/microsoft/minecraft-samples/tree/main/custom_sounds).